Alcohol and Inflammation

 Alcohol, Inflammation and Illnesses

-One of the most commonly searched questions about coronavirus is ‘can I drink with Covid?’.
+One of the most commonly searched questions about coronavirus is ‘Can I drink with Covid?’.
 This may be a hopeful indicator of reducing the severity of the symptoms of the disease that brought the world to a standstill.
 It also suggests that many people choose to drink even though it might hamper their recovery.

 If you feel like you cannot stop drinking even when you are sick, it might be time to consider stopping or cutting down.